Everest Lodge to Lodge Trek

 National Park fees, 4 nights hotel in Kathmandu, meals as noted on the itinerary, guides and porters, cooks and commissary crew, rustic lodge accommodations or home-stays, community cooking gear, baggage portage, and airport transfers.

-Air transportation to/from Nepal, en route hotel costs (if routing requires an overnight), flights within Nepal (mandatory internal flight – cost subject to change), one breakfast, four lunches, four dinners, visas, any necessary emergency evacuation flight, optional tips to guides and staff, airport taxes, cost of obtaining a passport or medical immunizations, insurance, additional sightseeing options in Kathmandu, and items of a personal nature such as shower fees, liquor or laundry fees.
+Air transportation to/from Nepal, flights within Nepal (mandatory internal flight), meals as noted on the itinerary, visas, any necessary emergency evacuation flight, optional tips to guides and staff, additional sightseeing options in Kathmandu, airport taxes, cost of obtaining a passport or medical immunizations, insurance, and items of a personal nature such as liquor or laundry fees.

 This trip is rated Moderate Plus [3-4].
 Trekking in Nepal is for active people in good health who enjoy hiking.
 Nepal has an "up and down" topography, there is very little level walking.
 Upon arrival in Kathmandu, you should be comfortable hiking between 5-8 hours on most days over uneven, rocky and occasionally steep terrain with cumulative daily elevation gains/losses of 1,000-3,000 feet.
 We expect participants to be fit, experienced hikers in good physical condition.
 Gear and supplies will be carried by porters or yaks, leaving members free to carry only a daypack containing food, water, fleece jacket/raingear and camera (if desired).
 No technical climbing or other special abilities are required.
 However, each person should be equipped with a "spirit of adventure" and be familiar with the physical demands of trekking and travel in undeveloped areas.
 This trek spends considerable time at altitudes between 11,000' and 13,000'.
 The trails themselves are only moderate, but at these altitudes hiking will feel more strenuous.
 A good physical conditioning program should begin prior to departure.